Clementine951/ALGOSUP_2022_Project_4_C/Documents/Functional.md

 Liam is 23 years old, he spent his last two years in a computer science preparatory school in Paris, France.
 He's passionate about computer science since he was a child and his favorite language is C++.

-It was during his technological watch that he discovered Algosup on Linkedin.
+It was during his technological watch that he discovered ALGOSUP on Linkedin.
 He's active on social media.
 Liam wants to link his passion and his job.
 Liam is also very open-minded and goes straight to the point.
 He's a smoker.
 He's coming by his own car the morning.

 Furthermore, he likes to go out with his friends, play video games, and manage a team.
 On the contrary, he dislikes the people that do nothing, and lose time.